Chris Gabehart: 2019–present: No. 11 Cup Series team

 In 2019, Gabehart was assigned as the crew chief of the No. 11 driven by Denny Hamlin.
 Both Hamlin and Gabehart started the season by winning the 2019 Daytona 500, breaking Hamlin's 47-race winless streak.
 With four wins, the duo finished the season fourth in the points standings.

 Gabehart and Hamlin started the 2020 season by winning their second (and Hamlin's overall third) Daytona 500.
 Gabehart was suspended for four races after Hamlin's car dropped a ballast prior to the start of the 2020 Coca-Cola 600.
 With a total of seven wins, the No. 11 team once again finished fourth in the points standings.

 On May 3, 2022, Gabehart was suspended for four races due to a tire and wheel loss at Dover.

+On November 22, JGR promoted Gabehart to competition director while Chris Gayle was named the new crew chief of the No. 11 car starting in 2025.

 Personal life

-Gabehart was born in Lafayette, Indiana, grew up in Louisville, Kentucky as a child, and returned to Indiana to attend Purdue University, graduating in 2005 with a mechanical engineering degree.
+Gabehart was born and grew up in Louisville, Kentucky.
+He went to Indiana to attend Purdue University, where he met his wife, Jennifer Schafer Gabehart and graduated in 2005 with a mechanical engineering degree.
 He was the first member of his family to go to college.
 Both Gabehart's grandfather Al Straub and father Kevin inspired him to go racing, as Straub had previously been a NASCAR driver in the 1960s and 1970s and his father had competed in NASCAR-sanctioned races at his home track of Louisville Motor Speedway.
+Gabehart moved to the Charlotte, North Carolina area in 2010 to pursue a career in professional racing.
+He still resides there with his wife and 2 children, Leona Laine Gabehart and Fletcher Fitzgerald Gabehart.